-Ok, so I have a lot of kale salads on the blog, (9 if you’re counting) so I thought it might be nice to share a “how-to” post on de-stemming and thinly slicing kale instead of always linking you all to my lactinato kale salad recipe where you have to scroll down the post just to get the info.
+Ok, so I have a lot of kale salads on the blog, (9 if you’re counting) so I thought it might be nice to share a post on how to de-stem and thinly slice kale, instead of always linking you all to my lactinato kale salad recipe where you have to scroll down the post just to get the info.
 I’ve also created a video where I show you how to make my lacinato kale salad, as well as show you in person how to wash, de-stem and thinly slice kale.
 Check it out below…

 I already did a post on how to keep kale and other greens fresh, and since then I have received a lot of positive comments from readers and friends saying that those simple tips have made their lives so much easier when it comes to preparing a salad at the end of the day.
 Kale is one of those lettuces that keeps well.
 If washed and stored properly, it will keep up to 2 weeks.
 Most kale salads last up to 3 days in the fridge.
 That means if you make a kale salad on Monday, you will have leftovers Tuesday and Wednesday.
 I mean who doesn’t like a salad that you can make ahead or better yet have leftovers of?

 A note about purchasing lacinato kale: Don’t purchase lacinato kale that feels tough and paper-like.
 It will not breakdown and thus will not absorb the dressing even when you massage it.
 Kale is best when its soft and pliable, (feels like regular lettuce) as it absorbs the dressing and is tender when eaten.

 First off, whenever I wash my kale, I de-stem it at the same time over the sink, and then throw the de-stemmed leaves into the salad spinner to dry off.
 Then all I have to do is slice up the dry kale leaves.